-Did Joan Aiken imagine that many years after she wrote them, her books would continue to tell the story, not just of her own alternative world, but of the one we live in today?
-Our lives may have been turned upside down recently, but she was ahead of us in her stories, particularly her best known series The Wolves Chronicles whose predictions seem destined to become part of the fabric of our own history – if you haven’t come across them already, this may be the ideal time to discover them, for as she said, it is better to imagine things before they actually happen, then you are prepared…
+Our lives may have been turned upside down recently, but she was ahead of us in her imagination, particularly in her best known series The Wolves Chronicles whose predictions seem destined to become part of the fabric of our own history.
+If you haven’t come across them already, this may be the ideal time to discover them, for as she said, it is better to imagine things before they actually happen, then you are prepared.

-Joan Aiken was a writer for all generations and entire families, who left a last gift – a final book for fans who had followed her series set in her own alternate world for over fifty years, and who could not be left without a farewell.
+Joan Aiken was a writer for all generations and entire families, who left a last gift – a final book for fans who had followed this series set in her own alternate world, for over fifty years, those who had grown up with the books and who could not be left without a farewell.
 Sadly this last book was posthumously published, like Terry Pratchett’s final book, The Shepherd’s Crown and Amanda Craig in her review suggested that an author’s last work: “can also act as a covert last will and testament in which what an author really believes is made more explicit.”

-It is certainly a strange coincidence that Joan Aiken’s final heroine – The Witch of Clatteringshaws – the alternate heroine of this short and sweet conclusion to The Wolves Chronicles – is also, many years before Pratchett’s Tiffany Aching, a down-to-earth social worker witch, who visits her flock on a flying golf club, and is charged with the task of saving her kingdom.
+It is certainly a strange coincidence that Joan Aiken’s final heroine – The Witch of Clatteringshaws – the second heroine along with the much loved Dido Twite – of this short and sweet conclusion to The Wolves Chronicles – is also, many years before Pratchett’s Tiffany Aching, a down-to-earth social worker witch, who visits her flock on a flying golf club, and is charged with the task of saving her kingdom.
 Were these fictional alter egos bringing a last message from their creators, offering their own hopes and dreams for the future?

 The two writers share more than the coincidence of themes – they both employ a rich store cupboard of mythical and historical references and literary jokes for the well-read follower – they are both also sharing their real world view, however it may be disguised in fantasy, and in both their last books they are moved to speak more explicitly, perhaps free at last to unleash their prophecies and to prepare us for what may be coming.